ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 - Default: `system`

 ### is_full_manage
-If set to `true`, Manage Foundation will be installed instead of Full Manage (available on MAS 9.1 and later).
+If set to `false`, Manage Foundation will be installed instead of Full Manage (available on MAS 9.1 and later).

 - Optional
 - Environment Variable: `IS_FULL_MANAGE`